MicrosoftDocs/windows-dev-docs/hub/apps/design/accessibility/accessibility-testing.md

 **Use these steps to test your app using Narrator with a mouse and keyboard:**

-1. Start Narrator by pressing _Windows logo key + Ctrl + Enter_.
-In versions prior to Windows 10 version 1607, use _Windows logo key + Enter_ to start Narrator.
+1. Start Narrator by pressing <kbd>Windows logo key</kbd> + <kbd>Ctrl</kbd> + <kbd>Enter</kbd>.
+In versions prior to Windows 10 version 1607, use <kbd>Windows logo key</kbd> + <kbd>Enter</kbd> to start Narrator.
-2. Navigate your app with the keyboard by using the _Tab_ key, the arrow keys, and the _Caps Lock + arrow keys_.
+2. Navigate your app with the keyboard by using the <kbd>Tab</kbd> key, the arrow keys, and the <kbd>Caps Lock</kbd> + <kbd>arrow</kbd> keys.
 3. As you navigate your app, listen as Narrator reads the elements of your UI and verify the following:
     - For each control, ensure that Narrator reads all visible content.
 Also ensure that Narrator reads each control's name, any applicable state (checked, selected, and so on), and the control type (button, check box, list item, and so on).
-    - If the element is interactive, verify that you can use Narrator to invoke its action by pressing _Caps Lock + Enter_.
+    - If the element is interactive, verify that you can use Narrator to invoke its action by pressing <kbd>Caps Lock</kbd> + <kbd>Enter</kbd>.
     - For each table, ensure that Narrator correctly reads the table name, the table description (if available), and the row and column headings.
-4. Press _Caps Lock + Shift + Enter_ to search your app and verify that all of your controls appear in the search list, and that the control names are localized and readable.
+4. Press <kbd>Caps Lock</kbd> + <kbd>Shift</kbd> + <kbd>Enter</kbd> to search your app and verify that all of your controls appear in the search list, and that the control names are localized and readable.
 5. Turn off your monitor and try to accomplish main app scenarios by using only the keyboard and Narrator.
-To get the full list of Narrator commands and shortcuts, press _Caps Lock + F1_.
+To get the full list of Narrator commands and shortcuts, press <kbd>Caps Lock</kbd> + <kbd>F1</kbd>.

 Starting with Windows 10 version 1607, we introduced a new developer mode in Narrator.
-Turn on developer mode when Narrator is already running by pressing _Control + Caps Lock + F12_.
+Turn on developer mode when Narrator is already running by pressing <kbd>Control</kbd> + <kbd>Caps Lock</kbd> + <kbd>F12</kbd>.
 When developer mode is enabled, the screen will be masked and will highlight only the accessible objects and the associated text that is exposed programmatically to Narrator.
 This gives a you a good visual representation of the information that is exposed to Narrator.

 **Use these steps to test your app using Narrator's touch mode:**